Boost endurance, burn fat and support heart health

 Workout 2 Cardio (Lower Body Fire)

-This lower body fire cardio workout targets your legs and glutes with explosive movements using 40-second intervals and 20-second rest periods.
-You'll cycle through leg-intensive exercises like kettlebell swings, burpee box jumps, assault bike, and jump squats that really challenge your lower body while keeping your heart rate high.
-The combination of explosive jumping movements and sustained efforts creates serious burn in your legs and glutes while delivering an intense cardiovascular challenge.
+This intensive lower-body cardio workout focuses on your legs and glutes with explosive movements, utilizing 40-second intervals and 20-second rest periods.
+You'll go through leg-intensive exercises such as kettlebell swings, burpee box jumps, assault bike, and jump squats that truly challenge your lower body while keeping your heart rate high.
+The combination of explosive jumping movements and sustained efforts creates a significant 'burn' in your legs and glutes while simultaneously offering an intensive cardiovascular challenge.

-This explosive circuit cardio workout pushes your intensity to the max using high-energy movements like jumping jacks, burpees, and kettlebell swings with 40-second intervals and 20-second rest periods.
-You'll cycle through six explosive exercises that combine cardio with strength elements, keeping your heart rate in the peak zone throughout the workout.
-The explosive nature of each movement: jumping, rowing, swinging to create maximum calorie burn while building power and athletic ability.
+This explosive circuit cardio workout pushes your intensity to the limit with energetic movements like jumping jacks, burpees, and kettlebell swings, with 40-second intervals and 20-second rest periods.
+You'll complete six explosive exercises that combine cardio with strength elements, keeping your heart rate in the peak zone throughout the entire workout.
+The explosive nature of each movement – jumping, rowing, and swinging – ensures maximum calorie burning while building strength and athletic ability.

 Use the “talk test” (you should be able to talk but not sing), heart rate monitoring (moderate: 64–76% of max HR), or RPE (rate of perceived exertion).
 You can also alternate between low- and high-intensity days based on how your body feels.